nerrorsec/Google-Dorker/README.md

 # Note
 1) If you think I am missing something, please send me feedbacks and comments.
 2) Constant use of this tool in very short interval of time can make it to fail for a short period of time.(Talking about Google Captcha).
-As of the update support for bing is added too.
+As of the update manual mode is added ( use -m or --manual)
 3) The code is not refactored.

 # Find me @